zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 close person, or companion."
 Why shouldn't I want my son to have companions from?

-"Should walk alone like a rhino horn": ""Alone", the lonely enlightened person is alone by the name of a monk, alone with the righteousness without a partner, alone with the righteousness of the thirst for love, "Always free from greed "Is alone, "Yixiangliying" is alone, "Yixianglizhi" is alone, "Always no pollution"
+"Should walk alone like a rhinoceros horn": ""Alone", the lonely enlightened person is alone by the name of a monk, alone with the righteousness without a partner, alone with the righteousness of the thirst for love, "Always free from greed "Is alone, "Yixiangliying" is alone, "Yixianglizhi" is alone, "Always no pollution"